GearHost/Docs/docs/how-to-publish-your-app-with-ftp.md

 1. Login to your hosting [portal](https://my.gearhost.com)
 2. Click on your CloudSite
 3. Select the **Publish** tab
-4. Your information will be displayed below **FTP Publishing Credentials**
+4. Your information will be displayed below **"FTP Publishing Credentials"**

-It looks like this:
+It should look something like this: